Dr Natasha Lillia Grimsey

 PhD Pharmacology, BCom/BSc(Hons)

-Dr Natasha Grimsey leads the G Protein-Coupled Receptor (GPCR) Molecular Pharmacology lab in the Department of Pharmacology and Centre for Brain Research.
+Dr Natasha Grimsey leads the G Protein-Coupled Receptor (GPCR) Molecular Pharmacology lab in the Department of Pharmacology and Clinical Pharmacology.

 Natasha's research focuses on GPCR signalling and intracellular trafficking, with emphasis on the cannabinoid receptors and how these influence normal physiology and disease, as well as the development of quantitative assays utilising high-throughput techniques.